 Some historic preservation graduate students are awarded Graduate Teaching Assistantships or Graduate Research Assistantships in the History Department during their second and third semesters.
 Offered on a competitive basis subject to availability, these partial GTAs/GRAs include a stipend and a partial tuition remission per semester of the award.

-Graduate students with outstanding academic backgrounds may be nominated for College Fellowships which carry full tuition remission.
-These are awarded by the UVM College of Arts and Sciences.
+Graduate students with outstanding academic backgrounds may be nominated for special scholarships awarded by the UVM College of Arts and Sciences.

 Students who satisfy a financial need requirement are also eligible for federal work-study support.
 The Historic Preservation Program typically has work study positions available for all pre-qualified students.
 Applications for work-study funding must be made through the UVM Financial Aid office.
 Please click here for a link to more information and application procedures for financial aid.